harshthakur066/Face-Detection/README.md

 Crisp:

-1.npm install -g create-react-app //React will Install
+1.`npm install -g create-react-app` //React will Install

-2.create-react-app Face-detection //It will create a folder of the name face-detection
+2.`create-react-app Face-detection` //It will create a folder of the name face-detection

-3.npm install --save-dev @babel/core //For installing babel- for compiling JSX
+3.Set your editor as React-Javascript or Babel-Javascript

 # Face-Detection